 Do you have a pair of glasses that fit perfectly, but you'd prefer to fit them with prescription sunglass lenses?
 Whether you have eyeglass frames or sunglass frames, it's likely we can replace the lenses with prescription sunglass lenses.
 Follow our "Lenses Only Guide" for further details on how to order prescription sunglass lenses for frames you already own, and to have our expert team install them for you.

 Another option for adding prescription sunglass lenses to frames you already love is to buy new, duplicate frames with new prescription sunglass lenses in them.
 Then you can still wear your existing frames for their original purpose, and enjoy a duplicate pair with prescription sunglass lenses.
 We can add lenses to just about any frame, but for special requests (frames not offered with prescription sunglass lenses on our site), speak to one of our opticians at 1-800-248-9427 to discuss your options.
+You can also use our Contact Us form and we'll get back to you within 1 business day.

 The biggest name in sunglasses is also one of the top prescription sunglasses brands.
 Ray-Ban combines its status as a decades-long leader in sunglasses design, with top-quality prescription sunglass lenses, to yield a truly impressive collection of Rx sun eyewear.